tenman/raindrops/README.txt

 QUICK START
 see: http://www.tenman.info/wp3/raindrops/quick-start/

-ver 0.960
+var 0.965
+    Add CSS lightbox for featured image ( Not support IE )
+    Note: header image
+        Old versions header image size was 950px 198px Theme 0.965 and WordPress ver 3.4 can your original size of header image.
+        When fixed width
+            Magin add and display center when upload image width smaller than document width Image width will fit to document width when upload image width bigger than document width When fluid width
+            Regardless of the size of an upload image, it will be adjusted to document size. ver 0.960
     Add CSS class columns
         When a setup of page width is set to fluid 100%, page width changes in the range of 480px to 1280px by default.